 The families of those residing in an assisted living facility or nursing home expect their loved ones to be treated with the care, respect, and dignity they deserve.
+Families should be asking as many questions as possible when considering a nursing home, in order to be comfortable entrusting them to care for their loved ones.
 Elderly Americans can be put into a vulnerable position when residing in a nursing home and often fall victim to neglect and abuse by the staff that is supposed to be taking care of them.

 Neglect and physical harm inflicted on elderly residents in assisted living and nursing home facilities in the United States is an increasing problem, and despite local and federal regulations, senior citizens are being neglected, abused, and injured every year.

 Signs of neglect and abuse can be hidden and disguised by those responsible, especially in situations where the resident has trouble communicating or feels intimidated by a worker at the nursing home.
 It is crucial for the families and loved ones of nursing home residents to be vigilant in looking for signs of abuse or neglect.
 Some indications that a resident of a nursing home is being harmed include:

 - Dehydration and/or malnutrition

 - Environmental hazards such as slippery floors or unsafe furniture